conda/conda-dot-org/blog/2023-05-31-may-releases.md

 ### ✨ What's New? ✨

-Amongst other improvements and bug fixes, the newest version of the conda-libmamba-solver provides a `CONDA_LIBMAMBA_SOLVER_NO_CHANNELS_FROM_INSTALLED` environment variable to prevent channels from being injected from installed packages, which is useful for air-gapped environments where outside channels are not available.
+Amongst other improvements and bug fixes, the latest version of the conda-libmamba-solver provides a `CONDA_LIBMAMBA_SOLVER_NO_CHANNELS_FROM_INSTALLED` environment variable to prevent channels from being injected from installed packages, which is useful for air-gapped environments where external channel servers are not reachable.

 Additionally, the following features and changes can be found in conda-libmamba-solver 23.5.0: